When Zuckerberg presents the whole world listens

-From new product launches, raising seed capital, first round funding, growth capital, reporting to stakeholders or simply keeping your employees up to date on what is happening with the company, here are some learning’s from Marks presentation techniques that you need to consider if you really want to get your message across.
+From new product launches, raising seed capital, first round funding, growth capital, reporting to stakeholders or simply keeping your employees up to date on what is happening within the company, here are some learning’s from Zuckerbergs presentation techniques that you need to consider.

 1: Don’t DIY your presentation.